visualizersdotnl/cookiedough/3rdparty/sse2neon/README.md

 * [fsrc](https://github.com/elsamuko/fsrc) is capable of searching large codebases for text snippets.
 * [GDAL](https://gdal.org) is a translator library for raster and vector geospatial data formats that comes with a variety of useful command line utilities for data translation and processing.
 * [gmmlib](https://github.com/intel/gmmlib) is the Intel Graphics Memory Management Library that provides device specific and buffer management for the Intel Graphics Compute Runtime for OpenCL and the Intel Media Driver for VAAPI.
+* [gopher64](https://github.com/gopher64/gopher64) is an N64 emulator written in Rust.
 * [HISE](https://github.com/christophhart/HISE) is a cross-platform open source audio application for building virtual instruments, emphasizing on sampling, but includes some basic synthesis features for making hybrid instruments as well as audio effects.
 * [iqtree2](https://github.com/iqtree/iqtree2) is an efficient and versatile stochastic implementation to infer phylogenetic trees by maximum likelihood.
 * [indelPost](https://github.com/stjude/indelPost) is a Python library for indel processing via realignment and read-based phasing to resolve alignment ambiguities.
 * [IResearch](https://github.com/iresearch-toolkit/iresearch) is a cross-platform, high-performance document oriented search engine library written entirely in C++ with the focus on a pluggability of different ranking/similarity models.
+* [jak](https://github.com/open-goal/jak-project) aims to port the original Jak and Daxter and Jak II to PC.
 * [Kraken](https://github.com/Wabi-Studios/Kraken) is a 3D animation platform redefining animation composition, collaborative workflows, simulation engines, skeletal rigging systems, and look development from storyboard to final render.
 * [kram](https://github.com/alecazam/kram) is a wrapper to several popular encoders to and from PNG/[KTX](https://www.khronos.org/opengles/sdk/tools/KTX/file_format_spec/) files with [LDR/HDR and BC/ASTC/ETC2](https://developer.arm.com/solutions/graphics-and-gaming/developer-guides/learn-the-basics/adaptive-scalable-texture-compression/single-page).
 * [Krita](https://invent.kde.org/graphics/krita) is a cross-platform application that offers an end-to-end solution for creating digital art files from scratch built on the KDE and Qt frameworks.
 * [libCML](https://github.com/belosthomas/libCML) is a SLAM library and scientific tool, which include a novel fast thread-safe graph map implementation.
 * [libhdfs3](https://github.com/ClickHouse/libhdfs3) is implemented based on native Hadoop RPC protocol and Hadoop Distributed File System (HDFS), a highly fault-tolerant distributed fs, data transfer protocol.
+* [libpll-2](https://github.com/xflouris/libpll-2) is a C library for Phylogenetic Likelihood.
 * [libpostal](https://github.com/openvenues/libpostal) is a C library for parsing/normalizing street addresses around the world using statistical NLP and open data.
 * [libscapi](https://github.com/cryptobiu/libscapi) stands for the "Secure Computation API", providing  reliable, efficient, and highly flexible cryptographic infrastructure.
 * [libstreamvbyte](https://github.com/wst24365888/libstreamvbyte) is a C++ implementation of [StreamVByte](https://arxiv.org/abs/1709.08990).
 * [libmatoya](https://github.com/matoya/libmatoya) is a cross-platform application development library, providing various features such as common cryptography tasks.
 * [Loosejaw](https://github.com/TheHolyDiver/Loosejaw) provides deep hybrid CPU/GPU digital signal processing.
 * [Madronalib](https://github.com/madronalabs/madronalib) enables efficient audio DSP on SIMD processors with readable and brief C++ code.
+* [MaxMath](https://github.com/MrUnbelievable92/MaxMath) is an extensive SIMD math library available to Unity developers.
 * [minimap2](https://github.com/lh3/minimap2) is a versatile sequence alignment program that aligns DNA or mRNA sequences against a large reference database.
 * [mixed-fem](https://github.com/tytrusty/mixed-fem) is an open source reference implementation of Mixed Variational Finite Elements for Implicit Simulation of Deformables.
 * [MMseqs2](https://github.com/soedinglab/MMseqs2) (Many-against-Many sequence searching) is a software suite to search and cluster huge protein and nucleotide sequence sets.